 Are too many tourists a problem?

 Who is to blame for this?
 There are a lot of questions that stem from the idea of “overtourism” with the first being is this really a problem?
-At its core, any place or destination that has to deal with too many tourists is a victim of its own success.
+At its core, any place or destination that has to deal with too many tourists is a victim of its own success, but there are ways we can promote sustainable tourism.
 Should tourists be to blame when a destination continues to market itself and accept tourism dollars?

-Yet, look at a photo of a beach in Barcelona and its hard to find a single piece of free space, or the streets of Venice where locals have been forced out of a city with streets filled shoulder to shoulder with visitors.
+Yet, look at a photo of a beach in Barcelona, and it’s hard to find a single piece of free space, or the streets of Venice where locals have been forced out of a city with streets filled shoulder to shoulder with visitors.
 It’s all a slippery slope – so when does it seem like the classic trope of the “local’s only” mentality.
-Should anyone truly lay claim on a beach over another?
+Should anyone truly lay claim on one beach over another?

 There is no denying that travel has become increasingly affordable and accessible to the masses.
 Low-cost airlines like WOW Air, Ryan Air, or Norwegian, and mobile banking like Ally, plus sharing economy apps like Airbnb have made travel cheap and easy.
 All you need now to plan an international trip is decent WiFi, 30 minutes on a smartphone, and a credit card.